StefanoSanvitoGroup/RIFE-3D-tom/README.md

 # Real-Time Intermediate Flow Estimation for 3D tomography
 ## Introduction
 This project is a modified implementation of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294), developed within a paper that is currently under review.
-More details will be added once the paper is be accepted.
+More details will be added once the paper is accepted.

 ## Usage